EU AI Act Article 15: What Adversarial Testing Actually Means

 What about general-purpose AI (GPAI) models?

-Need Article 15-Ready Testing Before August?
+Need Article 15 Cybersecurity Testing Before August?